Abdullah-Nasim/themoviesdb/README.md

 So, essentially when the movies are loaded they are added into one dataset and upon filteration that dataset is being filtered by the application.

 Infinite scroll and pagination are one of the silent features of this application.
+After the filter application pull swipe to refresh in order to unlock pagination.

 # Known Issues